 Seeing a construction project from start to finish is a challenge.
 Architects, contractors, and construction managers get a real sense of accomplishment from completing a task on time and budget.

 Large construction sites are beehives of activity as hundreds of people go about their tasks.
-Construction managers are responsible for keeping everyone working safely and efficiently.
+Construction managers are responsible for keeping everyone working safely and efficiently by providing the best equipment, performing routine safety checks, and providing key occupation-specific training to keep workers safe on the job.
+Online OSHA 10 training is a powerful tool available to employers via providers like 360 Training to provide staff with the skills they need to mitigate worksite hazards before they.
 The following are a few tips to help construction managers get the job done.

 1. Plan Things in Advance